moneil/OSCELOT-DSKTOOL-for-HEROKU/docker/README.md

 >
 > Note if you want to always run the latest image you may also edit:
 >
-> Confirm target image version: `image: oscelot/oscelot-dsktool:1.0.9` and replace 1.0.9 with the latest version indicated in this site's docker-compose.yaml file.
+> Confirm target image version: `image: oscelot/oscelot-dsktool:version` and replace "version" with the  version indicated above e.g.: 1.1.6.

 Open a terminal, cd to the directory where you saved the docker-compose.yaml file and enter: `$ docker-compose up -d`